Investment Protection: Maximize the Lifespan of Your Kitchen Appliances

 + HVAC systems:

-1. HVAC systems typically require semi-annual or annual maintenance, including cleaning filters, checking electrical connections, lubricating moving parts, and checking refrigerant levels.
+1. HVAC systems typically require semi-annual or annual maintenance, including cleaning filters, checking electrical connections, lubricating moving parts, and refrigerant levels.

 9. Handle with Care